tochy0115/CoreBluetoothMock_Dependencies/README.md

    #endif
    ```

-4. Make sure **BLE Sim Linker** is running on macOS before starting the simulator.
+4. Make sure **CB Interaction Viewer** is running on macOS before starting the simulator.

 This setup allows you to test Bluetooth functionality on the simulator using CoreBluetoothMock API.